 You can also take a really short boat ride to Pasai San Pedro to reach Albaola, a sea factory of the Basques.
 Here, you can learn all about whaling in Basque Country.
 Basque sailors were famous for their whaling skills going as far as Canada (my home country).
 It’s worth a side trip if you’re in the area.

 It’s also a good place to watch how locals revel in the simple pleasures.
 Like cooling off with a swim.
 It reminds us that on a hot day, nothing is more refreshing than a cool dip!

 See more accommodation options in Pasai San Pedro.

 This fishing village on the Urola Coast has beaches on either side.
 I really enjoyed my visit to this village.
 And could definitely have spent longer here.
 Fashionistas will want to visit the Cristóbal Balenciaga Museum.
 Getaria is the birthplace of the famed designer.

 Dating back to the 13th century, Mutrkiku is an interesting place to wander through the narrow streets and check out the architecture.
 Of special note is the Galdona Palace.
 Also, keep your eye open for houses with their own unique coats of arms.

 Recommended Accommodations in Mutriku

-Hotel Arbe – This is an Adults Only is a modern and well-equipped hotel in an unbeatable location overlooking the Bay of Arbe on the Guipuzcoana coast.
-The hotel has an impressive outdoor pool, set in a peaceful setting.
+Hotel Arbe – This is an Adults Only hotel.
+It’s modern and well-equipped.
+It has an unbeatable location overlooking the Bay of Arbe on the Guipuzcoana coast.
+You’ll enjoy the impressive outdoor pool.

-Hotel Zumalabe – This is a small boutique hotel with only 6 rooms, each with either a terrace or large windows.
+Hotel Zumalabe – This is a small boutique hotel with only 6 rooms.
+Each room has either a terrace or large windows.
 It only takes 6 minutes on foot to get to the beach.

 See more accommodation options in Mutriku.